oliverklee/ext-realty/Documentation/Tutorial/ImportOpenimmoRecordsFromZipFiles/Index.rst

   OpenImmo records. **Note:** It is important that all auxiliary records are stored in only one folder, or you will not be able to edit the realty objects in the BE.

-- PIDs for realty records by filename:This will allow you to sort the imported realty records and the related image records into system folders depending on the file name of the ZIP file.
-This has no influence on the PID of existing records that will be updated.This line uses the following format (the regular expressions are perl- regular expressions without the / delimiters): regular expression:PID;regular expression:PID; ...The following example will sort all records from file starting with “de” into the system folder with the PID 42 and all records that contain “2008” at any position into the system folder with the PID 39.
-All other records will go into the default system folder for new realty records.^de:42;2008:39;

 - Use FE user data as contact data:Check this option to set the contact data source of each imported object which has an owner to the owner.